 Contributions of cash and other assets, including unconditional promises to give in the future, are reported as revenue on the date the promise is received and is measured at fair value.
 Contributions without donor-imposed restrictions are reported as net assets with donor restrictions.
 Conditional promises are recorded when donor stipulations are substantially met.
 Contributions are reported as donor-restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a stipulated time restriction ends or a purpose restriction is accomplished, donor-restricted net assets are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+When a stipulated time restriction ends or a purpose restriction is accomplished, donor-restricted net assets are reclassified to net assets without donor restrictions.
 This includes donor-restricted contributions whose restrictions are met within the year in which the contributions were received.

-Servicing and Lending-Related Income
+Servicing and Lending-related Income